 For preparations which are sensitive to water (e.g. sodium bicarbonate in effervescent tablets) the anhydrous monosodium citrate can replace water containing ingredients.
 Due to its high decomposition temperature (>200°C) and low water content (<0.4 %), it is also the preferred acid source in baking powder or blowing agents in order to prevent premature reaction between acid and alkaline source.

 When used as endothermic blowing agent in the plastics industry, it is the preferred food grade, non-toxic alternative to exothermic blowing agents such as azo compounds (e.g. azodicarbonamide), hydrazine derivatives or semicarbazides.
 Monosodium citrate D is specifically used in this application due to its approx. 10°C lower decomposition temperature compared to monosodium citrate F3500 and is also recommended for other applications where a quicker dissociation is required.
+Furthermore monosodium citrate D can be used to reduce the acrylamide content in heat treated, starch containing food products by up to 80%.

 Monosodium citrate is supplied in accordance with the requirements of the German Pharmaceuticals Codex (DAC) and the Commission Regulation (EU) No. 231/2012 always in their latest versions.